hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 - [x] go talk to Julian House
 - [ ] assign new timescale to tasklist from PSP, and plan this week in more detail

+## Tuesday 4th February
+- [x] Set up Breakfast Club
+- [ ] Email Alex and Jerome to set up meeting
+- [ ] Assign new timescale
+- [ ] Update Project Log

+Didn't get much done today.
+Struggling with stucture and knowing where to start.
+Hopefully the breakfast club and planning will help with that.

+## Wednesday 5th February
+- [x] Got in touch with Alex RE meeting, and he's already emailed Jerome
+- [x] Assigned new timescale to tasklist and uploaded here
+- [ ] Upload and type up backlog of meeting minutes, reports, etc, to GitHub
+- [ ] Create a set of weighted criteria for choosing the base technology for the frame kit !!!
+- [ ] Figure out a system for weekly planning and plan next week
+- [x] Update Project Log for yesterday
+- [ ] Update Project Log for today